What Can I Do If I Was Fired Without Cause?

 What can you be fired for?
 There are many reasons for terminating employment.
 If you don’t adhere to company regulations, if you are frequently late for work, if you have unexcused absences, if you have poor work performance, if you cannot get along well with co-workers or customers, and so forth.

-Fired for No Reason vs. Wrongful Termination
+Fired Without Cause vs. Wrongful Termination

 There are many reasons that you cannot be fired for.
 Sometimes competent employees are wrongfully terminated from their jobs.
 Sometimes people are fired because employers are discriminating against employees because of their age, their gender, their religion, their race, or so forth.